 There can be no assurance regarding the amount of income to be generated by the REIT's properties.
-The ability of the REIT to make cash distributions, and the actual amount distributed, will be entirely dependent on the operations and assets of the REIT, and will be subject to various factors including financial performance, obligations under applicable credit facilities, fluctuations in working capital, the sustainability of income derived from the tenant profile of the REIT's properties and capital expenditure requirements.
+The ability of the REIT to make cash distributions, and the actual amount distributed, will be entirely dependent on the operations and assets of the REIT, and will be subject to various factors including financial performance, obligations under applicable credit facilities, fluctuations in working capital, the sustainability of income derived from the tenant profile of the REIT's properties, the asset allocation alternatives available to the REIT including acquisitions and their impact, the interest rate environment, and capital expenditure requirements.
 Distributions may be increased, reduced or suspended entirely depending on the REIT's operations and the performance of the REIT's assets.
 The market value of the Units will deteriorate if the REIT is unable to meet its distribution targets in the future, and that deterioration may be significant.
 In addition, the composition of cash distributions for tax purposes may change over time and may affect the after-tax return for investors.